vitale232/vitale232/README.md

 Hey there! 🤠 I'm Andrew Vitale, a passionate software developer from Upstate New York.
 My favorite part of software development is problem solving.
 There's nothing better than delighting users with a creative, scalable solution!

 I'm passionate about the Web, accessibility, open source software, and helping to inform others.
 Currently, much of my day-to-day work involves building applications with TypeScript (oftentimes Angular) and C#/.NET in private repositories.
-In my free time, I like to explore the Rust language and ecosystem 🦀, build with Raspberry Pi and micro-controllers, and mountain bike.
+In my free time, I like to explore the Rust language and ecosystem 🦀, build with Raspberry Pi and micro-controllers, and mountain bike 🚵‍♂️.